Leo Howard: 2001–2014: Rise to prominence

 In August 2010, Howard starred as "Young Conan", once again performing all of his own stunts in the sword and sorcery film, Conan the Barbarian.
 The film received mixed reviews, but Howard was praised for his performance, with film critic, Ty Burr of The Boston Globe writing, "The star (Jason Momoa) is arguably outshined by Leo Howard, the feral 13-year-old actor who plays the young Conan in the opening scenes."
 In an interview with Empire, director Marcus Nispel spoke of working with Howard: "After we finished the film, I went to Lionsgate and said 'Y'know, the movie to do next is Conan: The Early Years.'
 Leo absolutely blew me away.
 Almost the entire first act of Conan is the kid, which is unheard of.
 At the start, reading the script, everyone was like 'We have to cut that down to ten minutes'.
 And now everyone's like ‘Can we make that longer?!'
 He worked out like a charm.
 There aren't many young actors who could carry that sort of weight."

 In June 2010, Howard landed a starring role as "Jack", a teenage karate expert who befriends a group of high school misfits on the Disney XD comedy series, Kickin' It.
 Howard recalled his reaction when he first got the script to audition for the show, saying, "I saw it was a martial arts show and I thought, 'Oh!
 I have to do this!'"
 With Howard receiving top billing and performing all of his own stunts, the series quickly became Disney XD's number 1 original series in the network's history, and would run for four seasons.

-Howard directed the Season 4 episode "Fight At The Museum."
+2015–2018: Andron and Freakish

-In 2014, Howard played one of main roles in the film Andròn – The Black Labyrinth.
-In the film he played from Alec Baldwin and Danny Glover.
-He also guest starred on Lab Rats: Bionic Island.
-In March 2016, he directed an episode of Gamer's Guide to Pretty Much Everything.
+In 2015, Howard played Alexander in the film Andron alongside Gale Harold, Danny Glover and Alec Baldwin.
+He also guest starred on the fourth season of Lab Rats as Troy West.
+In October 2016, Howard lead the Hulu original teen horror series Freakish as Grover Jones, only to be cancelled two years later in July 2018.

+2019–present: Career expansion

-In 2019, Howard landed a recurring role in Why Women Kill as "Tommy", an eighteen year-old who leads Simone, a woman dealing with a divorce after she realized her husband was gay, into having an affair with him.
-In 2019, he joined the second season of The CW television series Legacies in recurring capacity, before being promoted to a series regular role for the series' third season.
+In 2019, Howard landed a recurring role in Why Women Kill as Tommy Harte, an eighteen-year-old who leads Simone, a woman dealing with a divorce after she realized her husband was gay, into having an affair with him.
+In 2019, he joined the second season of The CW television series Legacies as Ethan Machando, before being promoted to a series regular role for the series' third season.
+In 2014, alongside Caity Lotz and Michael Biehn, he starred in the martial arts prison thriller The Lockdown.
 In 2023, Howard joined the cast of Days of Our Lives in the role of Tate Black; he made his first appearance on April 5, 2024.

-Music
+Other ventures

+Musical career

-In 2017, Howard and his band - Ask Jonesy & Company, composed of Troy Romzek (lead vocals/guitar), Leo (lead guitar/vocals) and Ricky Ficarelli (bass/vocals) - released their first single, "Burning Fire."
+In 2017, Howard and his band Ask Jonesy & Company, composed of Troy Romzek (lead vocals/guitar), Leo (lead guitar/vocals) and Ricky Ficarelli (bass/vocals) released their first single, "Burning Fire."
 They released their first album in June 2018.